 Thanks to their short snouts, these little gremlins literally inhale the food you serve into their bowls.
 As you can guess, this leads to painful bloating and farting.
 Therefore, to escape such issues, it’s helpful to provide your dog with an Anti-choking feeding bowl.
 Such a bowl has a rotating part in the middle that prevents a dog from fast eating.
 Another important part of the French bulldog health and care routine is to choose a well-balanced diet.

 Food for French bulldogs should be free of additives, artificial colors, and by-products.
-Those are some of the common causes of food allergy.
+Those are some of the common causes of food allergies.

 Going for a walk twice a day on a hot summer day will satisfy your dog’s needs.
 You can also have a relaxing time by the pool and in that case, you need to bring a life swimming jacket for your pooch.
 Frenchies can’t swim due to their shortened muzzles and stout and short bodies so life jackets are ‘must-have’ items for them.